Pakistani Americans: Relations with Pakistan

-Pakistani Americans have always maintained a strong bond with their homeland.
-No airlines are allowed to fly nonstop to the US from Pakistan, but several Arab airlines fly indirectly between the two nations, carrying with them thousands of Pakistanis who mostly go home to visit family and relatives.
-The relationship between the U.S. and Pakistani governments in the past few decades has not been very close, and the Pakistani American community has benefited from this American interest in the country of their origin.
-Pakistani TV channels have found their way into homes of the diaspora worldwide.

 Several paid TV channels are available for viewing; Pakistani TV serials, reality TV shows and political talk shows are popular among expatriates.
 These channels can also be viewed on the internet.
 Pakistani Americans maintain a deep interest in the society and politics of their country of origin.
 Funds are raised by the community in the US for various political parties and groups in Pakistan.
 From all the Pakistani diaspora, Pakistani Americans raised the largest number of funds to help Pakistan due to the 2005 earthquake.
-Tensions among ethnic groups like the Sindhis, Punjabis, Pashtuns, and Baluchis in Pakistan are not reflected in interaction between these subgroups in the US.
+Tensions among ethnic groups like the Sindhis, Punjabis, Pashtuns, and Balochis in Pakistan are not reflected in interaction between these subgroups in the US.

-Several international airlines serve the growing Pakistani community in the US connecting major US airports to those in Pakistan.

 The Pakistani community in the United States also remits the largest share of any Pakistani diaspora community since 2002/03, surpassing those from Saudi Arabia which from 2000/01 were $309.9 million and increased to $1.25 billion by 2007/08 and during the same period remittances from the United States increased from $73.3 million to $1.72 billion.